KesMath/MTA-Countdown-Clock-Replica/README.md

-# :metro: MTA COUNTDOWN CLOCK REPLICA :metro:
+# :tv::metro: MTA COUNTDOWN CLOCK REPLICA :metro::tv:

 Repository that pulls in real time data feeds from the Metropolitan Transportation Authority based in New York City.
 The goal of this repo serves as a _'Hello World'_ into the realm of electronics to which I shall replicate a real-time